 VA offers different options for treating drug problems that can accommodate your unique circumstances.
-There are programs for rural residents, women’s services, and evening and weekend clinics.
+There are programs for Veterans living in rural areas, women’s services, and evening and weekend clinics.

-Local self help groups, such as a Narcotics Anonymous (NA)
+- Local support groups, such as Narcotics Anonymous (NA)

-Explore these resources for more information on drug problems in Veterans.
+Explore these resources for more information on Veterans experiencing problems with drugs.

-Read more about VA’s programs and services for Veterans dealing with drug abuse.
+Read more about VA’s programs and services for Veterans dealing with substance misuse.

-Take an online workshop with interactive exercises to evaluate your own substance use and hear from other Veterans and service members dealing with drug abuse.
+Take an online workshop with interactive exercises to evaluate your own substance use and hear from other Veterans and service members dealing with alcohol abuse or drug problems.